Connectivity Infrastructure Plan

 Would like clarity on the cross border consultation of cycle and bus routes.
 Also where kirklees / bradford and other boroughs are building extensively have we looked at the school places as far as pupils being able to access schools they can walk / cycle to to cut car transportation

-Mark S Thompson asked about 3 years ago
+Mark S Thompson asked over 3 years ago

 Thank you for your query.